pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       class (CLASSNAME argument) in the specified namespace.
 If no namespace was specified, the default namespace of the connection is used.

-      The --local-only, --include-classorigin, --no-qualifiers, and
+      The --local-only, --include-classorigin, and --no-qualifiers options
-      --propertylist options determine which parts are included in each retrieved class.
+      determine which parts are included in each retrieved class.

       The --deep-inheritance option defines whether or not the complete subclass hierarchy of the classes is retrieved.